 Saturday, November 5 9 to 5

-About the instructor:
+About the teacher:

 Mixed-Level Sámi Bracelet

 Traditional Sámi jewelry incorporates elements of their northern landscape

 and sewing the finished braid to a softened reindeer hide strip.
 A reindeer antler button finishes off the bracelet.